Olena Golub: Biography

+She lived in Kyiv until 2022.
+During the Russian-Ukrainian war, she temporarily lives in California, America, as a refugee.

 Artistic career

 Golub's career began with opposition to the Socialist Realism in a circle of underground artists, when she was writing in the style of Expressionism.
 Avant-garde young people in Kyiv founded an association, the Rukh Movement, in which writers, scientists, and artists gathered.
 In 1977 they organized an exhibition with artists including Golub, Yuriy Kosin, Nik Niedzelski, Mikola Trehub, Vudon Baklitsky, Alexander Kostetsky, and Nicholas Zalevsky.

 Her memories about underground time and artists persons were published in the book The Bright and Gloomy days of Underground Artists.

 Her artworks were inspired by Ukrainian avant-garde in the beginning of the 20th century, particularly by Wassily Kandinsky (Engineer's portrait, Empty plate, Two, etc.)

 The second period in Golub's art career is associated with the revival of civic activities and the advent of private galleries, where she began to exhibit new works.
 Her paintings such as Aunt, Fisherman, and Chupa-chups, or the illusion of equality increased the social-critical motif with characteristics of Ukrainian humor.

 In 2003, Golub began to create photo installations using computer technology.
 Art critic Nina Sayenko wrote:

-Turning to contemporary computer technologies, the artist, as is her custom, pungently felt the pulse and rhythm of the time.
+"Turning to contemporary computer technologies, the artist, as is her custom, pungently felt the pulse and rhythm of the time.
 By confronting and comparing various historical photographic materials she is in the process of solving philosophical problems of existence itself.
 The new series features the transformation of family traditions and generational ties along with the global transformation of conscience in material reviewing the totalitarian past (Yes and No, The Totalitarian Ballade, and Recipient Unknown).